 If you have any concerns about your child’s progress in school, please contact their class teacher in the first instance.

 How do you share your concerns?

-The School asks that you contact your child’s class teacher in the first instance; however if you feel this is inappropriate or not possible, please ask the school receptionist to arrange an appointment with the SEND Lead Teacher in school, Mrs A Kenyon or the school SENCO, Mrs S Newstead.
+The School asks that you contact your child’s class teacher in the first instance; however, if you feel this is inappropriate or not possible, please ask the school receptionist to arrange an appointment with the SEND Lead Teacher in school, Mrs L Welsh or the school SENCO, Mrs S Newstead.

 Please see the Policies page for our SEND Policies (Parts 1, 2 & 3) and our Accessibility Plan

 You can find more information about the Local Authority Offer on their website: http://localoffer.cumbria.gov.uk/kb5/cumbria/fsd/home.page

 |SEND Areas of Need Identified in Code of Practice 2014 Children supported at SEND Support (Code K)|

 |SEN % of cohort||EHCP /

 |Communication and Interaction||Cognition and Learning||Sensory/ Physical Needs||Social/ Emotional/ Mental Health|